soveran/gs/README.md

 This library provides a command line application called `gs`.
 These are the available options:

-### gs [ command ]

-When called with no arguments, it starts a shell session and configures the variables GEM_HOME, GEM_PATH and PATH to point to the $PWD/.gs directory.
-In addition, it sets the GS_NAME variable with the name of the current gemset (useful for PS1).

-When called with arguments other than init or help, it will execute command in a gs shell session and return to the parent session once finished.

 ### gs init

 Creates the $PWD/.gs directory.